Nukem154/ChatRoom/README.md

 # Chatroom Backend

 This is the backend for a chatroom application built using Spring Boot, PostgreSQL, and Websockets.
 The backend provides API endpoints for creating and managing chatrooms, sending and receiving messages in real-time using Websockets, and storing chatroom data in a PostgreSQL database.
+It also supports streaming live video in chatrooms.

 ## Requirements